 The prefixes discrete, parameter, constant of a component declaration are called variability prefixes and define in which situation the variable values of a component are initialized (see section 8.5 and section 8.6) and when they are changed in transient analysis (= solution of initial value problem of the hybrid DAE):

-A variable vc declared with the parameter or constant prefixes remains constant during transient analysis.
+A variable vc declared with the parameter prefix remains constant during transient analysis, with a value determined by the initialization problem.

 A discrete-time variable vd has a vanishing time derivative between events.
 Note that this is not the same as saying that der(vd)= almost everywhere, as the derivative is not even defined at the events, and it is not legal to apply the der() operator to discrete-time variables as they are not continuous.
 During transient analysis the variable can only change its value at event instants (see section 8.5).

 A continuous-time variable vn may have a non-vanishing time derivative (der(vn)<> possible) and may also change its value discontinuously at any time during transient analysis (see section 8.5).
 If there are any discontinuities the variable is not differentiable.